 Other key lawyers:

-‘They have critical mass, the largest in the US, and they cover every aspect of shipping from regulatory to claims and litigation in both wet and dry and from their different offices they cover the entire country.
+‘They have critical mass, diversity and they cover every aspect of shipping, from regulatory to claims and litigation (in both wet and dry) – and from different offices they cover the entire country.
 The setup is simply impressive.‘

 Gulf Stream Marine